E3SM-Project/polaris/docs/users_guide/quick_start.md

 source load_polaris_1.0.0_mpich.sh
 ```

-When you set up tests, a link called `load_polaris_env.sh` will be added to
+When you set up tasks, a link called `load_polaris_env.sh` will be added to
-each test case or suite work directory.
-To run the tests, you may find it
+each task or suite work directory.
+To run the tasks, you may find it
 more convenient to source that link instead of finding the path to the original
 load script.